jcomellas/app_config/README.md

 # AppConfig

-Helper configuration module for Elixir that simplifies access to environment variables.
+Helper configuration module for Elixir that simplifies access to OS environment variables.